puppetlabs/puppetlabs-peadm/documentation/restore.md

 ## How to use the restore plan?

-As in the `peadm::backup` plan, you can choose what you want to restore by specifying the parameter `restore`
+As in the `peadm::backup` plan, you can choose what you want to restore by specifying the parameter `restore`.
+The `input_file` parameter refers to the location of the backup tarball.

 Example: